hantsy/angular-spring-book/part-1-getting-started/gs-boot.md

 According to [the latest Java trends report](https://www.jetbrains.com/lp/devecosystem-2019/jav) from Jetbrains, currently the most widely-used Java version is Java 8, next is Java 11.

+Oracle had ended security updates of Java 8 in the early 2019.
+For those want to use Java 8 in production, you have to subscribe Oracle commercial support, or switch to other redistributions.

-After Java 9, Oracle had changed Java release progress and tried to speed up the Java releases in very six months .
+Oracle changed Java release progress and tried to accelerate the Java release cycles to very six months.
 And the next long term support version is  Java 11, which is recommended to use in commercial products.

-Oracle had ended security updates of Java 8 in the early 2019.
   In this book, we will use Java 11  as Java development environment.
 Aligned with Spring Boot 2.2, we will try to use the latest  Java language feature from Java 8 to Java 11.

 You can download one of the following JDK 11 redistribution, and get it installed into your system.